Best Cheap Health Insurance in Texas for 2026

 Silver health plans usually balance affordable monthly rates with inexpensive out-of-pocket costs, making them the most popular level of coverage in Texas.
 If you have a low income, you might pay less for health care and get discounts on your insurance rate with a Silver plan.

-Bronze plans: Best for healthy people with emergency savings
+Bronze plans: Best for healthy individuals with emergency savings

 bronze plan icon